andreihumulescu/ps-front-office-default-currency/README.md

-# Front Office Default Currency
+# PrestaShop Front Office Default Currency

 ## Description
 PrestaShop module that allows you to set the default currency displayed to the customers. \